threshold-network/token-dashboard/src/networks/README.md

 Network List Definition

-The networks.ts file in utils defines an array of Network objects, where each network is described by its chain ID, name, layer, network type, and Alchemy identifier.
+The networks.ts file in utils defines an array of Network objects, where each network is described by its chain ID, name, layer, network type, and RPC service identifier (Alchemy or Infura).
 This array serves as the central configuration point for supported networks.

 Example Network Configuration